madington/madington-starcom-streamedby/readme.md

 });
 ```

 With this setup, the video will automatically start playing.
-You can style the video element it as you would normally do and you can use all of the normal HTMLMediaElement APIs.
+You can style the video element as you would normally do and you can use all of the normal HTMLMediaElement APIs.

 ### More advanced usage